Allan Kateregga: No PSL offers for former Cape Town City midfielder | Goal.com

 Former Cape Town City midfielder Allan Kateregga is now heading home to Uganda after failing to secure a new football home in South Africa.

-The dreadlocked midfielder spent the second half of the 2018/19 PSL season out on at Maritzburg United from the Citizens and was key for their survival in the top-flight.
+The dreadlocked midfielder spent the second half of the 2018/19 PSL season on loan at Maritzburg United from the Citizens and was key for their survival in the top-flight.

 However, he returned to the Mother City at the end of the season, only for the 25-year-old’s contract to be mutually terminated.

 “There are no offers in South Africa as yet.
-I am traveling back home [Uganda] tomorrow [Friday].
+I am travelling back home [to Uganda] tomorrow [Friday].
 I will wait from there,” Kateregga told Goal.

 “There was no offer from Maritzburg, they might have had their reasons not to table an offer,” Kateregga concluded.